Obtaining a Criminal Record/Vulnerable Sector Check

-While the approval process should typically only take a few days, early September is a busy time for CRC requests and so response time may be delayed.
-If additional information is required approval could take a few weeks.
-We encourage all members to complete the CRC process immediately or well ahead of September 2019.
+While the approval process should typically only take a few days, early September is a busy time for CRC requests and so response times may be delayed.
+If additional information is required, approval could take a few weeks.
+We encourage all members to complete the CRC process immediately or well ahead of September 2023.

 The access code provided below is unique to our League.
 This code will be required when submitting an online request: